 VISIT OUR BUNGALOW

-In 1935, Lottie Evaline Clapp who owned a boarding house across the street, purchased the bungalow and later sold it to her daughter, Blanche Clapp.
-During WWII, Blanche would rent out one of the bedrooms to service personnel and their wives.
-She married in the early 1950s, becoming Blanche Clapp Smith.
-Mr. and Mrs. Smith moved to Los Angeles, but returned to their Laguna Beach bungalow in 1953 when Mr. Smith became ill.
-Mrs. Smith was a familiar figure by many locals who often saw her working in her garden and sweeping the porch.
-She was known for her daily walks to Main Beach.
-Mrs. Smith lived in the house until her death in 1991 at the age of 89.
-The bungalow is now owned by Wells Fargo Bank, and they generously lease it to the Laguna Beach Historical Society.
+In the early 1950s, Blanche married and became Blanche Clapp Smith.
+She and her husband moved to Los Angeles but returned to Laguna Beach in 1953 when Mr. Smith became ill.
+Mrs. Smith was a familiar local figure who often worked in her garden and swept the porch.
+She was known for her daily walks to Main Beach and lived in the house until her death in 1991 at age 89.

 Photo of the Murphy Smith Bungalow

-Click here for Bungalow Brochure
+[Click here for the Bungalow Brochure]

 Murphy Smith Bungalow